amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 Improvement ideas:

 - https://www.reddit.com/r/compsci/comments/8elqsc/algorithms_tutorial_series_for_beginners/dxwb2n6/
 Overall a good introduction.
 You could go into a bit more detail of why the constant is ignored.
 Perhaps a plot of a few linear functions next to a quadratic one, to illustrate that for different values of all the linear functions are the same compared to the quadratic function.
-(Ese párrafo necesita más oraciones con puntos.
-Creo que se entendería mejor)
 I like your table of runtimes.
 It gives a proper perspective about why this matters :)

 https://news.ycombinator.com/item?id=16941645